 The Company's service fee revenue is generated under contractual service fee relationships with multiple client relationships.
-No clients/customers exceeded 10% of consolidated revenue during the years 2009 and 2008.
+One product revenue customer represented 11% of the Company's consolidated total net revenue during each of the years ended December 31, 2010 and 2009.
 A summary of the customer and client concentrations is as follows:

-December 31, 2009 December 31, 2008
+December 31, 2010 December 31, 2009

 Product Revenue (as a percentage of Product Revenue):

-Customer 1 11% 12%
+Customer 1 10% 14%

+Customer 2 17% 17%
-Service Fee Revenue (as a percentage of Service Fee Revenue):

-Client 1 7% 37%
+Service Fee Revenue (as a percentage of Service Fee Revenue): Client 1 7% 15%

-Client 2 15% 10%
+Client 2 7% 10%

-Client 3 10% 6%

 Accounts Receivable:

-Customer/Client 1 8% 11%
+Customer/Client 1 7% 11%

-Customer/Client 2 11% 8%